MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/hotpatch.md

 | MicrosoftWindowsServer | WindowsServer | 2025-Datacenter-Edition |
 | MicrosoftWindowsServer | WindowsServer | 2025-Standard-Edition |

 The Azure portal selects Hotpatch by default when you create an Azure VM.

-To start using Hotpatch, create an Azure or Azure Stack HCI VM using one of the following compatible images:
+To start using Hotpatch, enable Hotpatch on your Azure Arc-enabled Windows Server 2025 machine, or create an Azure or Azure Stack HCI VM using one of the following compatible images:

 - Windows Server 2025: Azure Edition